OWC Mercury Pro U.2 Dual External Drive review

 That OWC doesn’t include any version of this with hardware is very disappointing.
 Without it, the two drives can’t be striped or mirrored at all.

 To achieve those configurations requires SoftRAID Lite, priced at $49.99.
-And, this tool supports external drives of any brand, not just those made by OWC.
+And, this tool supports external drives and enclosures of any brand, not only those made by OWC.

-Oddly, the version that OWC bundles with the SoftRAID enhanced Mercury Pro packages is SoftRAID XT, and that doesn’t support third-party hardware.
+Oddly, the version that OWC bundles with the SoftRAID enhanced Mercury Pro packages is SoftRAID XT, and that doesn’t support third-party enclosures.
+But it does support single drives that are made by other makers.

 It’s a step up from the Lite version in that it comes with technical support and the ability to configure RAID 0,1, 4, 5 and 1+0.
 However, RAID 4, 5 and 1+0 are options on Mac only currently, so it’s a rather pointless investment for PC owners.